-OTHER ISSUES YES NO Were you or your spouse previously married?
+TAX PLANNING ISSUES YES NO OTHER ISSUES YES Do you need to review your filing status?
+If so, MFJ offers more deductions than MFS and will result in lower tax liability in most cases.
+MFS can make sense in certain situations, such as business owners attempting to qualify for the QBI deduction, or in the case of certain student loans.
+Were you or your spouse previously married?
 If so, consider the following: Note any claim an ex-spouse may have on assets.
-If there are support obligations, consider how they will impact cash flow. ■ Note the impact of remarriage on Social Security benefits.
+If there are support obligations, consider how they will impact cash flow.
+Note the impact of remarriage on Social Security happfits.
+Do you need to review and update tax withholdings/estimates?
+Note the impact of remarriage on Social Security benefits.
+Do either of you have tax loss carryforwards?
+If so, consider how to best utilize such carryforwards in the future.
 Do you or your spouse have children from a previous marriage?
-If so, consider the following: Carefully structure your estate plan to balance the interests of and protect your spouse and your collective children.
+If so, consider the following: Carefully structure your estate plan to balance the interests of Does your new filing status and Adjusted Gross Income impact your ability to contribute to tax-advantaged accounts? and protect your spouse and your collective children.
 A prenuptial agreement is likely advisable.
-Plan how to fairly fund the needs of minor children (e.g., education funding) and coordinate with agreements and obligations of ex-spouses.
-If the children from the previous marriage are minors and will be attending college soon, financial aid for FAFSA schools will be based on the income and assets of the custodial parent.
+Plan how to fairly fund the needs of minor children (e.g., education funding) and coordinate with agreements and LONG-TERM PLANNING ISSUES YES NO If the children from the previous marriage are minors and will be attending college soon, financial aid for FAFSA schools will be Are you planning on making any major expenditures in the near future (such as buying a home, home improvements, or education)?
+If so, consider developing a plan now to ensure adequate funding. based on the income and assets of the custodial parent.
 Are you or your spouse planning to change names?
 If so, be sure to take all proper legal steps, and make global updates (Social Security, driver's license, passport, financial accounts, etc.).
 Are there state-specific issues that should be considered, such as living in a community property state?
+Do you need to review or compare goals as a result of the marriage?
+Do you need to create or update your estate plan?
+Do your beneficiary designations need to be reviewed and possibly updated?
+This includes retirement plans, life insurance, and TOD accounts.
+Do you or your spouse have a successful business, sizable inheritance, or debts that you would like to keep separate?
+If so, consider a prenuptial agreement.
+Do you plan on having children and want yourself or your spouse to stay home to raise the children?
+If so, consider your ability to pay for a major purchase (such as a house) and maintain your desired lifestyle on one income.